patrickisgreat/gabler-youngston/src/pages/project/project/moxie.md

 sortdescription: This is short description
 descriptionblockone:
   - description: >-
-      The exterior of this bar and restaurant uses various lighting techniques to create the perception of greater scale.
+      The sheer size and variety of locations within this historic conversion from a power plant to luxury hotel demands many lighting styles to match.
     descriptiontitle: Idea
     image: /img/nopsi2.jpg
     imagepos: left
   - description: >-
-      The interior, by contrast, uses clusters of lights to make each table feel more intimate, creating a fun and cozy space.
+      While the lobby, hallways, and event space offer stunning chandeliers and sconce-topped columns, individual rooms are sectioned by home-style lamps and inspiring fixtures placed strategically to match the furnishings.
+The various bars, patios, and gyms are also styled with lighting variations to match their designs so that visitors can take a sort of journey just by visiting.
     descriptiontitle: Live
     image: /img/nopsi1.jpg
     imagepos: right